lucalas/TrackIO/README.md

 # TrackIO
-OpenCV tracking project to move mouse
+OpenCV tracking project to move mouse tracking an yellow ball moving on webcam